System Governance Handbook

 Agendas and Minutes

 Meeting agendas are posted to the System Governance Home Page one week prior to the meeting.
-The chair of the group works with the group's secretary and the executive officer to System Governance to set the agenda.
+The chair of the group works with the group's secretary and the executive officer of System Governance to set the agenda.
 Once the agenda is posted, no changes will be made.
 The group may amend the agenda at the beginning of the meeting.

-The secretary of the governance group will take the minutes of the meeting in keeping with the currect Robert's Rules of Order and submit the draft minutes to the System Governance Office no later than one week after the meeting.
+The secretary of the governance group will take the minutes of the meeting in keeping with the currect Robert's Rules of Order and submit the draft minutes to the System Governance Office no later than one week after the meeting occurred.
 The office will format the minutes and post them to the System Governance Home Page in preparation for approval at the next meeting.

 Google Apps Account Required for Participation